CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

   </code>
 </pre>

-<p> The last step is spliting the data in train, test, and dev sets.
-Here the data is split 80% train, 10% test, and %10 dev. <br> We don't want to split the data into train, test, and dev sets as it is.
+<p> Now the final step in preprocessing is spliting the data in train, test, and dev sets.
+Here the data is split 80% train, 10% test, and %10 dev.
+Note that we don't want to split the data into train, test, and dev sets as it currently is.
 If we did then whole books would stay together in sets.
-Instead we want to diversify the data that's in the 3 sets for a more accurate view of all the data.
+Instead we want to diversify the data we write to the 3 sets for a more accurate view of all the whole dataset.
 One way to do this is to iterate through ten verses at a time, then append 1 verse to dev, 1 verse to test, and the remaining 8 to train.
 This accomplishes the task of splitting the data into 80% train, 10% test, and 10% dev while also ensurring that each set is an accurate representation of the whole data set.
 </p>

 <p> note the following code is not yet complete</p>